AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/manager-dashboard.md

 ## Compliance Status {#compliancestatus}

 In the compliance dashboard, managers can view the team's overall compliance status for configured learnings across specific categories (for example, sales, marketing, and legal).
 Admins can create a dashboard with compliance courses, learning paths, or certification and share with the managers.
 Managers can view the dashboard shared by the admin in their instances.

-User A is the manager of User B, User C, User D, and User E. User B and User C are managers of their respective teams.

-User A can view reports for their direct reports (User B, User C, User D, and User E) and the teams managed by User B and User C.

 ### View the dashboard